-(8) Where a dealer keeps registers electronically, printouts must be made on a daily calculated from the date of the relevant transaction.

-(7) Every entry in a register in respect of an acquisition or disposal of goods must be 50 basis and retained subject to subsection (6).

-made contemporaneously with the acquisition or disposal in question.
+False information and stolen goods

+- 22. (1) If a dealer suspects, or on reasonable grounds should suspect, that- - (a) any name, address or document furnished to the dealer is false; - (b) goods or goods for pawn, as the case may be, offered to such a dealer are stolen goods; or - (c) the appearance or aspects of an item offered to such dealer has been tampered 35 with or there was an attempt to alter the appearance or aspects thereof in order to conceal the identity of the item, such dealer must immediately report the matter to a police official on duty at the police station in whose area the dealer carries on business.

+- (2) Upon receipt of a report referred to in subsection (1), the police official involved 40 must take down the report in the prescribed manner and immediately provide the person who made the report with the prescribed acknowledgement of receipt. - (3) A person required to make a report in terms of subsection (1) concerning a suspicion that any other person intends to commit or has committed an offence in terms of this Act, may not continue with and carry out any transaction to which such a 45 suspicion relates. - (4) The police official taking down a report contemplated in subsection (2), must immediately provide the designated police officer with a copy of such report, together with any particulars regarding the registering of any investigation dockets arising from such report.

-(b) A person who contravenes or fails to comply with subsection (3), (4), (5), (6), (7) or (8) is guilty of an offence and liable on conviction to a fine or to imprisonment not exceeding five years or to both a fine and such imprisonment.
-False information and stolen goods (a) any name, address or document furnished to the dealer is false; (b) goods or goods for pawn, as the case may be, offered to such a dealer are stolen goods; or 5 (c) the appearance or aspects of an item offered to such dealer has been tampered with or there was an attempt to alter the appearance or aspects thereof in order to conceal the identity of the item, 10 such dealer must immediately report the matter to a police official on duty at the police station in whose area the dealer carries on business.
-(2) The police official must note the report in an occurrence book and provide the dealer with the serial number of the note in the occurrence book.
-(3) A person who contravenes or fails to comply with subsection (1) is guilty of an offence and liable on conviction to a fine or to imprisonment not exceeding 10 years or to both a fine and such imprisonment.
-15 Restrictions on dealers and pawnbrokers 24.
-(1) No dealer may- (a) acquire or accept in pawn goods from any person under the age of 18; (b) store goods elsewhere than on the premises for which a certificate has been issued in terms of this Act; 20 (c) take into his or her possession goods unless he or she is convinced on reasonable grounds that the seller of the goods is the owner or titleholder thereof or is duly authorised to dispose thereof; 25 (d) deliver goods acquired by him or her to a person or change the form or alter the appearance thereof until after the expiration date of a period of seven days from the date of acquisition thereof; or (e) accept in pawn any firearms or ammunition as defined in section 1 of the Firearms Control Act, 2000 (Act No. 60 of 2000).
-(2) During the period contemplated in subsection (1)(d) or during any period that any period accepts which the period contemplated in subsection (1) the least secret from all others.
-30 pawned goods are subject to a pledge, the articles must be kept separate from all other goods of the same or similar kind and description.
-(3) A person who contravenes or fails to comply with this section is guilty of an offence and liable on conviction to a fine or to imprisonment not exceeding ten years or to both a fine and such imprisonment.
-35 CHAPTER 5 MOTOR VEHICLES Motor vehicle records 40 25.
-(1) Subject to section 22, a dealer dealing in second-hand motor vehicles must also record in the prescribed register the particulars regarding every acquisition or disposal of a motor vehicle contemplated in subsection (2).
-(2) The particulars contemplated in subsection (1) are- (a) the vehicle identification number (VIN), and the chassis and engine number; (b) the odometer reading; (c) the exterior and trim colour; and 45 (d) any distinguishing mark or feature, such as microdot particulars.
-(3) A person acquiring or disposing of a motor vehicle from or to a dealer must furnish such dealer with- (a) his or her full name; (b) his or her physical address: 50
+Restrictions on dealers and pawnbrokers

+- 23. (1) No dealer may- - (a) acquire or accept in pawn goods from any person under the age of 18; - (b) store goods elsewhere than on the premises for which a certificate has been issued in terms of this Act;

+- (c) take into his or her possession goods unless he or she is convinced on reasonable grounds that the seller of the goods is the owner or titleholder thereof or is duly authorised to dispose thereof; - (d) deliver goods acquired by him or her to a person or change the form or alter the appearance thereof until after the expiration date of a period of seven days 5 from the date of acquisition thereof; or - (e) accept in pawn any firearms or ammunition as defined in section 1 of the Firearms Control Act, 2000 (Act No. 60 of 2000). - (2) During the period contemplated in subsection (1)(d) or during any period that any pawned goods are subject to a pledge, the articles must be kept separate from all other 10 goods of the same or similar kind and description.

-F
+MOTOR VEHICLES

+Motor vehicle records

+- 24. (1) Subject to section 21, a dealer dealing in second-hand motor vehicles must 15 also record in the prescribed register the particulars regarding every acquisition or disposal of a motor vehicle contemplated in subsection (2). - (2) The particulars contemplated in subsection (1) are- - (a) the vehicle identification number (VIN), and the chassis and engine number; - (b) the odometer reading; - (c) the exterior and trim colour; and - (d) any distinguishing mark or feature, such as microdot particulars. - (3) A person acquiring or disposing of a motor vehicle from or to a dealer must furnish such dealer with- - (a) his or her full name;